-Wouldn’t it be amazing if we could just boost our happiness levels automatically and stay that way throughout the entire day?
+Wouldn’t it be amazing if you could just boost your happiness levels automatically and stay that way throughout the entire day?

 After all, many scientists would agree that when people boost their happiness levels they tend to live longer and healthier lives.

-Not only that but pushing aside our worries and just enjoying happiness can make life SO much easier.
+Not only that but pushing aside your worries and just enjoying happiness can make your life SO much easier.

 1. Boost your happiness by living in the present.